pietropollo/sydney_airbnb/README.md

 ## Project Motivation<a name="motivation"></a>

-In this project I was interested in using Sydney's Airbnb data from 2018 to 2019 to understand how beach proximity influences different listing aspects:
+In this project I was interested in using Sydney's Airbnb data from 2018 to 2019 to understand how proximity to a beach influences different listing aspects:

 1. What neighborhoods are close to the beach?
 2. Are listings from different neighborhood categories different in number of bedrooms and accomodations?